philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 ## GraphQL Removes "Include vs Endpoint" Indecision

-Another customisation consideration that comes up a lot is when to offer included relationships, and when should to use another endpoint.
+Another customisation consideration that comes up a lot is when to offer included relationships, and when to use another endpoint.
 This can be a difficult design choice, as you want your API to be flexible and performant, but includes used past the most trivial uses can be the opposite of that.

 You start off with overly simplistic examples like `/users?include=comments,posts` but end up on `/trips?include=driver,passengers,passengers.avatar,passengers.itineraries` and worse.